He Who Sups With Philip Morris Should Have A Long Spoon!

 iQOS (or should that be iQOSs?) look like little cigarettes.
 They are made of tobacco which is heated (not burnt), with the resultant poisonous fumes being inhaled into the lungs.
 Philip Morris claims this is potentially less harmful than inhaling cigarette smoke – so that’s all right then.
 And, Bingo! – the field of tobacco harm reduction is advanced!

 The misleadingly named Foundation for a Smoke-free World is curiously described as ‘arm’s length’, by which I suppose mean independent.
 But will it be?

 Our old friend Professor Linda Bauld (https://www.nicotinemonkey.com/stigmatization-of-pregnant-smokers/), however misguided her views on the use of e-cigarettes in pregnancy may be, at least strikes a note of scepticism about this set-up:

 I’m very cautious…I’d prefer research completely independent from industry.

 Why do I say the Foundation is misleadingly named?
 Because what they envisage is a world where, even if smoking disappears, millions of people will still continue in the thrall of nicotine addiction.

-Illustration at top is of a 15th-century misericord at Windsor Castle
+The illustration at the top is of a 15th-century misericord at Windsor Castle.